Posted on March 18, 2021 | Branding

 1. Follow Best Practices When Naming Images

-Although labeling images with the standard title provided by your camera can be tempting, they won’t contribute to your SEO efforts.
+Although labeling images with the standard title provided by your camera can be tempting, it won’t contribute to your SEO efforts.
 Search crawlers take the time to analyze file names.

-This means that the file names of your photos should accurately describe their content.
-Names, such as image1.jpg and dcim_03082021_001.jpg, aren’t ideal.
+This means that your photos’ file names should accurately describe their content.
+Names such as image1.jpg and dcim_03082021_001.jpg aren’t ideal.

-When inserting search terms, don’t simply add multiple keywords with the hope of boosting your search rankings.
-Even though a search engine won’t be able to identify irrelevant descriptions right away, keyword stuffing can do more harm than good.
+When inserting search terms, don’t just add multiple keywords to boost your search rankings.
+Even though a search engine won’t be able to identify irrelevant descriptions immediately, keyword stuffing can do more harm than good.
 Rather than rename your image file as “roof-repair-roof-maintenance-roof-inspection-roofing-contractor-roofing-company-salt-lake-city.jpg,” keep the name straightforward and descriptive.
 An example is “roof-repair-contractor.jpg.”

 2. Optimize the Alt Text of Your Images

 Alt text, also known as alt tags and alt attributes, describes an image.
-Adding the appropriate alt text is important, as search engines are unable to process pictures like the human brain.
+Adding the appropriate alt text is important, as search engines cannot process pictures like the human brain.

 Also, including alt tags on your photos boosts web accessibility and helps Chrome, Firefox, and other browsers better understand the images on your business website.
 These programs will display the alt text if they encounter a problem loading the images.

-When writing an alt text, be concise and describe the image as best as you can.
+When writing an alt text, be concise and describe the image as best as possible.
 Going back to the previous roof example, you could add “contractor repairing roof shingles” as your alt attribute.

 3. Write Body Content for Your Photos

 Although alt tags are important, they offer limited information to search engines.
-Given this, you need to come up with body content on your web pages to provide context to these images.
+Given this, you need to develop body content on your web pages to provide context to these images.

-Some owners with image-heavy sites dislike the idea of taking the time to write copy.
-For example, a photography company may find it overwhelming to write thousands of descriptions for every single image.
+Some owners with image-heavy sites dislike taking the time to write copy.
+For example, a photography company may find it overwhelming to write thousands of descriptions for every image.
 But it’s still worth working with an SEO company for photographers or finding other alternatives.
 One workaround for this is to add a blog to the website.

 Let’s say you’ve just finished photographing a wedding.
-Rather than simply upload all the pictures on your website, add them to a detailed blog post about the day.
+Rather than simply uploading all the pictures to your website, add them to a detailed blog post about the day.
 This adds a personal and interesting dimension to your website.
-What’s more, it gives you the opportunity to insert keywords naturally on your website.
+Moreover, it allows you to insert keywords naturally on your website.

 Just make sure that the text and images are closely related.
 If your site consists of furniture photos, avoid writing copy about stuff that’s not directly related to your uploaded images.
 Doing so will only confuse search engines and result in a waste of time on your part.